Short Answer

 Contract Snapshot

-For Kevin Warsh, the market resolves to Yes if he is the first person confirmed as Chair of the Federal Reserve System before January 1, 2029.
-It resolves to No if his nomination is withdrawn or if he is not the first confirmed by the deadline.
-The market opened on March 4, 2026, and will close by December 31, 2028, 11:59 PM EST (or earlier if the event occurs), with the event being mutually exclusive across candidates.
+This market resolves to Yes if Kevin Warsh is the first person confirmed as Chair of the Federal Reserve System before January 1, 2029.
+It resolves to No if his nomination is withdrawn before the deadline, or if he is not the first confirmed Fed Chair by the specified date.
+The market opened on March 4, 2026, and will close when the outcome occurs, or by December 31, 2028, at 11:59 PM EST if the event has not happened.

 Available Contracts